ICPSR Access Policy Framework

 ICPSR's commitment to access has the following objectives:

-- Support the repository's Designated Community: researchers, students, practitioners, and other users who need to obtain access to the ICPSR archive of social science data
+- Support the repository's Designated Community: researchers, students, practitioners, and other users who need to obtain access to the ICPSR archive of social and behavioral science data

-- Ensure uninterrupted access to valuable data resources over time through technology changes
+- Ensure uninterrupted access to data resources over time through technology changes

 - Provide access to digital holdings in a manner consistent with the protection of the privacy of survey participants

-- Support the objectives of sponsoring agencies that contract with ICPSR to make their data resources available to a wide audience
+- Support the objectives of sponsoring agencies that have legal arrangements with ICPSR to make their data resources available to a wide audience

 This policy covers access to the entirety of the ICPSR holdings and other products by the ICPSR Designated Community -- social science researchers, graduate students, undergraduates, policymakers, and practitioners, as well as newer categories of users such as journalists.